 Most finished basement and attics tend to be used as all-purpose flex rooms, so it’s no surprise that many Resource clients come to us looking for multi-functional and transforming furniture specifically for these spaces.

-With a wide assortment of multi-functional wall beds, transforming tables, flexible seating, space-saving storage systems and more, our collection is uniquely suited for a basement or attic remodel.
+With a wide assortment of multi-functional wall bedstransforming tablesflexible seating, space-saving storage systems, and more, our collection is uniquely suited for basement or attic remodels.
 But aside from maximizing available square footage, many of our systems can be also be customized to meet the unique challenges that basements and attics present.

 Here are some of the genius techniques our clients have used to breathe new life into a basement or attic: